-DataHawk is a web-based Amazon Analytics Tool that combines a Keyword Ranking Tracker, a Product Tracker, a Market and Keyword Analysis tool, and a Product Research engine.
+DataHawk is a web-based Amazon Analytics Tool that combines an Amazon Rank Checker a Product Tracker, a Market and Keyword Analysis tool, and a Product Research engine.
 This is a blog post where we give our two cents on the importance of tracking organic ranks on Amazon.

 Staying ahead of the competition and getting your own slice of the Amazon sales cake has become a very challenging thing to do.
 Among many other things, optimizing your listings, being proactive with your pricing strategy, and providing outstanding customer service are all very important.
 But what about the keywords that you use in your product title, bullet points, product description, and back-end search terms?